bharawdwajrahul/CarPriceAnalysis/README.md

-# Car Price Estimator: Project Overview

-  - Created a tool that estimates car prices (MAE ~ ₦ 1.8M) to help sellers and buyers know what to pay for and sell.
-  - Scraped over 2,000 car descriptions from [cars45](https://www.cars45.com/) and [autochek.africa](https://autochek.africa/ng/cars-for-sale) using Python and Playwright.
-  - Performed exploratory data analysis to gather insights on car prices, trends, and popularity in the region.
-  - Optimized Ridge, Decision Tree, and Random Forest Regressors using GridsearchCV to reach the best model.
-  - Created external [Tableau dashboard](https://public.tableau.com/views/CarPriceDeterminantDashboard/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) for visualization.
-  - Built a client facing web application using Flask.

- ## Data Cleaning
-Because the data was scraped from multiple sources, extensive data cleaning and preparation was required, which includes the following:

- - Removed brackets and commas from all features that used them.
- - Price numeric data was parsed.
- - Colors were standardized, and multiple colors were renamed to be one.
- - Brand and Model were parsed, formatted, and standardized to be the same across all sources.
- - Several outliers were removed, and engine capacity was standardized at milliliters. e.t.c

-## EDA

-For the Exploratory Analysis, various factors and trends affecting car prices in the region were investigated, as well as questions such as the popularity of brands and models.
+This project showcases the development of a tool designed to predict car prices with a Mean Absolute Error (MAE) of approximately ₦1.8 million, aimed at assisting both buyers and sellers in understanding fair market values.
+It involved collecting over 2,000 car listings from [cars45](https://www.cars45.com/) and [autochek.africa](https://autochek.africa/ng/cars-for-sale) using Python and Playwright for web scraping.
+The data underwent thorough cleaning and preparation, including the removal of extraneous characters, standardization of text data, and outlier elimination.
+Exploratory Data Analysis (EDA) was conducted to identify trends and factors influencing car prices in the target region.

+To predict prices accurately, machine learning models such as Ridge, Decision Tree, and Random Forest Regressors were fine-tuned using GridsearchCV.
+The project also features a Tableau dashboard for interactive data visualization and a Flask-based web application for end-users to get price estimates.
+The Random Forest model demonstrated superior performance compared to the other models, achieving the lowest MAE on test and validation datasets.
+This initiative not only provides a practical solution for pricing cars but also encapsulates the entire data science workflow from data acquisition to model deployment.

 <div style='display:flex;'>